LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Editing Text**: Press 'ENTER' when editing an input field to get full control over the text position within the input field.
 Press 'ENTER' again to apply your changes.
 Press 'ESC' to cancel.
 - **Multiline Text**: To add newlines in text fieds press 'ENTER' to select the text field then hold 'CTRL' or 'CMD' and press 'ENTER' again to add a newline.
 - **Navigating Cells**: When a cell is focused you can navigate to the next cell with arrow keys, tab, or pressing enter twice (if you're in an input field).
 Hold shift to go in the opposite direction.
 The scroll view should automatically update as you scroll, but occassionally it can get stuck, especially in cases where the next cell is a null array element.
+- **Open Object References**: Double-click an assigned Object reference or Addressable Asset Reference cell to open that Object in the same window.
+Scriptable Sheets switches to the referenced Object's Sheet Asset and type, then selects its row, the same as the [Open in Scriptable Sheets](#project-window-context-menu) context menu.
+For example, double-clicking a projectile Prefab referenced by a Weapon switches to the Prefab sheet with that projectile selected.
+Empty references are left untouched.
 - **Play AudioClips**: AudioClip references and the AudioClip Sheet Asset Type display an inline play button to preview the clip.
 The button stays highlighted while playing; click it again to stop.
 Only one clip plays at a time, so playing another clip or letting the clip finish unhighlights the button.

 ## Advanced Search Filtering